MarkWme/aks-sb-workshop/11-Governance.md

 ```

 **Challenge**

-See if you can find the corresponding Azure Policy in the Portal.
+- See if you can find the corresponding **k8sazurecontainerallowedimages** Azure Policy in the Portal.
+- See if you can find where it shows the policy violations in the Azure Portal, and in AKS.

 **NOTE**

-Feel free to explore some of the other policies (ConstraintTemplates).
+- Make sure to explore some of the other policies (ConstraintTemplates).

 ---